-17. Number of National and International seminars organized (Last five years) National NIL International 02 18.
+17. Number of National and International seminars National NIL International 02 organized (Last five years) NIL 02 18.
 Number of teachers engaged in consultancy and the revenue generated NIL NIL 19.
-Number of Ongoing projects and its total outlay 01(2009-2010) Rs.14,000/- 20.
+Number of Orgains projects and its total outley 01(2009 -2010) 19.
+Number of Ongoing projects and its total outlay Rs.14 ,000/- 20.
 Research projects completed during last two & its total outlay NIL NIL 21.
 Number of inventions and patents Not Applicable Not Applicable 22.
 Number of Ph.
 D theses guided during the last two years 01 23.
 Number of Books in the Departmental Library, if any 281 24.
 Number of Journals/Periodicals 03 25.
 Number of Computers 56 Computers are available for students in Computer Laboratory 26.
 Annual Budget Provided as per requirement

-[@] Clock Hour basis
+[®] Clock Hour basis

-Minor Research Project funded by University of Mumbai.
+^{} Minor Research Project funded by University of Mumbai.